Devilaaron098/Devilaaron098/README.md

-# Hi there, I'm an IT Graduate 👋
+<h1 align="center">Hi 👋, I'm Aaron A. Bunite</h1>
+<h3 align="center">A passionate frontend and backend developer and a graduate at Polytechnic University of the Philippines</h3>

-I am an IT graduate from the **Polytechnic University of the Philippines** with strong technical and programming skills.
+<p align="justify">I am an IT graduate from the **Polytechnic University of the Philippines** with strong technical and programming skills.
 I thrive in dynamic environments, quickly adapting to new languages, technologies, and systems with practice and training.
-Committed to growth and innovation, I aim to contribute effectively to technical domains and projects.
+Committed to growth and innovation, I aim to contribute effectively to technical domains and projects.</p>

 ---